GeorgeFalkovich/gcp-cloud-function-resize-gke-stop-and-start-sql-instance/README.md

 ### **2️⃣ Deploy the Function**

 For security purposes, this function should be deployed for **authenticated users only**.
-Ensure that Cloud Scheduler is configured with Auth OIDC header with a service account with that has **Cloud Run Invoker** and **Cloud Functions Admin** roles.
+Ensure that Cloud Scheduler is configured with Auth OIDC header with a service account which has **Cloud Run Invoker** and **Cloud Functions Admin** roles.

 This function can be deployed via the **GCP UI Console** or using the CLI.